sebastiaan1994/Minor-Computer-Programming-Visualization-Project/PROCESSBOOK.md

 # Process Book

+## Date: 14 June
+Subscribed to an API and retrieved all player statistics per team.
+Cleaned the data and prepared first elements for bar chart to visualize team comparisons and aftwerwards comparisons per country.
+Created python scripts to order relevant player statistics such as; goals, assists, minutes played, red and yellow cards.

+- [x] Subscribed to data source
+- [x] Python scripts to clean data
+- [x] Creating bar chart elements

 ## Date: 13 June
 Spend all day doing research for new API's to retrieve more team and player data to visualize in the third element.
 Afterwards did some work on cleaning the data.